stanlazarov/sudoku/readme.md

 ### Todo

-- Make a button for the game to visualize solving the board (with backtracking)
+- Visualize solving 1 by 1 with backtracking
+- Add more boards

 ### Requirements